BaiqiJiang/Chakravarti-Lab/Calculate-Concordance/readme.txt

 --stat_counts: Default is False.
 When True, includes counts of TP, TN, FP, FN in the output file.
 --generate_figs: Default is False.
 When True, requires --figs_path to be specified for generating concordance scatter plots based on variant types and info intervals.
 --figs_path: Default is empty.
 Must be filled when --generate_figs is True.
 The path where charts will be stored.
+--get_info_from_call: Default is False.
+When True, get INFOs from call VCF instead of truth VCF.
+We strongly recommend you to ignore this parameter, unless you DO NOT have INFOs for your truth VCF.

 [[[Output File Explanations]]]